Heatblur-Simulations/f-4e-manual/src/systems/radar/general_operation.md

 The magnetron is protected by a wave guide pressure switch and a temperature interlock.
-If either of these interlocks are open (possibly because of damage or malfunction) the [Radar Power Knob](interface.md#power) can be moved into EMER to return operation, however operation of the magnetron without adequate pressure or cooling, may damage the magnetron and can burn the feedhorn.
+If either of these interlocks are open (possibly because of damage or malfunction) the [Radar Power Knob](interface.md#power) can be moved into EMER to return operation; however, operation of the magnetron without adequate pressure or cooling, may damage the magnetron and can burn the feedhorn.

 The magnetron is not powered until 3 minutes after radar is turned on.
-This can be overridden by moving the [Radar Power Knob](interface.md#power) into EMER, however operating the magnetron without sufficient warm up may result in incorrect pulse width and timing and/or degraded pulse power.
+This can be overridden by moving the [Radar Power Knob](interface.md#power) into EMER;
+however, operating the magnetron without sufficient warm up may result in incorrect pulse width and timing and/or degraded pulse power.

 ### Klystron